 Director of Photography : £500

 Responsible for capturing the mood on film or video.
-The DoP must pay attention to lighting and the camera’s technical capabilities to achieve the right visual or atmospheric qualities
+The DOP must pay attention to lighting and the camera’s technical capabilities to achieve the right visual or atmospheric qualities

 Camera Operator : £300